knpuniversity/blog/phpstorm-live-templates.md

-# Our favorite PhpStorm Live Templates: Share yours
+# Our favorite PhpStorm Live Templates + Share yours

 ***TIP
 **tl;dr** We've shared our PhpStorm settings (starting with live templates) on